 Hands-on Production: Craft distillers produce spirits that reflect the vision of their principal distillers using any combination of traditional or innovative techniques including fermenting, distilling, re-distilling, blending, infusing or warehousing.

-While these requirements are important, the spirit of your spirit (no pun intended) is what really matters.
+While these requirements are important, the spirit of your spirit (pun intended) is what really matters.
 If your focus is on waking up every morning, rolling up your sleeves and distilling the best spirit you can using the best locally-sourced ingredients, then you are indeed the proud owner of a craft distillery.

 An engineer also holds a four-year degree in engineering, possesses real-world experience in the industries, and solves problems for facility owners.
 There is also an industry-recognized certification that engineers can apply for, a Professional Engineer.
 To be licensed as a Professional Engineer (PE)—in addition to a four-year college degree—engineers must work under a Professional Engineer for at least four years, pass two intensive competency exams and earn a license from their state’s licensure board.
 Devin, our lead distillery engineer is a PE.